MGCodesandStats/hotel-modelling/README.md

 # Predicting Hotel Cancellations with Machine Learning

-The purpose of this project is to predict hotel cancellations for two separate hotels in Portugal, both on a classification and time series basis.
+The purpose of this project is to predict hotel cancellations for two separate hotels in Portugal (H1 and H2), both on a classification and time series basis.
 Included in the GitHub repository are the datasets and notebooks for all models run.
 The Python version used is 3.6.5.

+The classification models were built using data from the H1 dataset, with predictions then compared to the H2 dataset.

+Time series forecasting was conducted on H1 and H2 independently.

 ## Findings